elastic/package-storage/packages/bluecoat/0.1.0/docs/README.md

-# Barracuda integration
+# Bluecoat integration

-This integration is for Barracuda device's logs.
+This integration is for Bluecoat device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `director` dataset: supports Blue Coat Director logs.

-### Waf
+### Director

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `director` dataset collects Blue Coat Director logs.

 **Exported fields**